Nintendo Game Card: Infrared support

-Despite all iterations of the Nintendo DS line lacking native infrared support, certain titles made use of this type of communication function using game cards with their own infrared transceivers.
-These game cards are generally glossier and darker than common Nintendo DS game cards, and reveal their translucency when exposed to light.
-Examples of such game cards include Personal Trainer: Walking and Active Health With Carol Vorderman, which connect to the included pedometers, Pokémon HeartGold and SoulSilver, which connect to the included Pokéwalker accessory, and Pokémon Black and White and Pokémon Black 2 and White 2, which connect DS systems facing each other.
+Despite all iterations of the Nintendo DS line lacking native infrared support, certain titles made use of this type of communication function using game cards with their own infrared transceiver.
+These game cards are darker colored than regular DS/DSi game cards, and reveal their translucency when exposed to light.

-Although all iterations of the Nintendo 3DS family support native infrared functions, Nintendo DS games still use the infrared-enabled game cards themselves when played on a 3DS system, reserving the native infrared for Nintendo 3DS-specific software.
+Examples of game cards with infrared support include Personal Trainer: Walking and Active Health With Carol Vorderman, which connect to the included pedometers, Pokémon HeartGold and SoulSilver, which connect to the included Pokéwalker accessory, and Pokémon Black and White and Pokémon Black 2 and White 2, which connect DS systems facing each other.

 Nintendo 3DS recovery mechanism

-All iterations of the Nintendo 3DS family used a recovery measure to boot into specific Nintendo DS/DSi flash cartridges instead of the handheld's built-in firmware, which was used to restore bricked systems with corrupted or damaged firmware or NAND flash.
-Hackers and modders have found a way to exploit this approach, allowing homebrew and other unsigned software to run reliability on any system regardless of the software version.
+The Nintendo 3DS has a recovery measure that allows the system to boot into specific Nintendo DS/DSi flash cartridges instead of its built-in firmware, which can be used to restore bricked systems with corrupted or damaged firmware or NAND flash.
+Hackers and modders have created exploits that targeted this mode, allowing for unsigned software and certain homebrew to run on any system regardless of the software version, as well as for installing custom firmware.